 Yes.
 PIP covers anyone riding in your vehicle at the time of an accident, including friends, coworkers or strangers you're giving a ride to, not just household family members.
 Some policies distinguish between family members and non-family passengers for certain benefits like lost wages coverage, so review your policy terms or call your insurer to confirm the specifics.

 A passenger can sue you after an accident if their injuries are serious and exceed what insurance covers.
-Your bodily injury liability protects you financially up to your policy limits.
-Any judgment above that amount is your personal responsibility.
-Carrying higher bodily injury limits (such as 250/500 instead of the state minimum) reduces your personal exposure in a lawsuit from an injured passenger.
+This often occurs when your negligence is determined to be the cause of the accident, leading to their injuries.
+Your bodily injury liability pays up to your policy limits.
+Any judgment above that amount comes out of pocket.
+Carrying higher bodily injury limits, like 250/500 instead of the state minimum, directly reduces what you'd owe if a passenger wins a judgment against you.
+If a passenger files a lawsuit, seek legal counsel from a licensed attorney before responding.

 About Mark Fitzpatrick